osate/website/source/setup-development.md

 ## 1. Download the installer

-The Eclipse Installer can be downloaded from the eclipse Web site.
-Follow this [link](https://www.eclipse.org/downloads/) to download the installer for your platform.
+The Eclipse Installer can be downloaded from the Eclipse Web site.
+Follow this [link](https://www.eclipse.org/downloads/packages/installer) to download the installer for your platform.

 On Mac OSX and Linux the installer is a compressed archive.
 Extract it to a directory of your choice.